 If you decide to go ahead and move the oven yourself, then it will be immensely helpful to have an appliance dolly.

 These dollies are specifically designed for moving heavy appliances, and they even come with straps to ensure that your appliance stays on the dolly while it is being moved.
 They also come with rubber on the resting rails, in order to protect your expensive appliances from scratches and dings.

 Here’s a really helpful video demonstrating how to properly use an appliance dolly to lift an oven:

 You can also read a full tutorial on how to safely move your appliances with an appliance dolly.

 Another important thing to do if you decide to move the oven yourself is to ask for help!

 Doing it totally by yourself could cause extra and unnecessary stress/risk.
 So, do yourself a favor, and find a strong friend or neighbor to lend a hand.

 I hope you’ve found this article helpful.
-If you want more tips on home improvement and kitchen projects, check out our blog!
+If you want more tips on home improvement and kitchen projects, check out the rest of our blog!